salesforce/lwc-rfcs/text/0000-light-dom.md

 ### Component Migration

-There is no migration of the existing components.
-Existing components inherit from `LightningElement` and light DOM components will inherit from `MacroElement` and they are two different things.
+There is no automated migration of the existing components.
+As discussed above, Light DOM components differs from Shadow DOM components from the API and runtime standpoint.
 If a component author wishes to use Light DOM for any of their existing components, they will have to make the relevant changes manually.

 ### Server Side Rendering